About Portland Parks & Recreation Board

 We stand in solidarity with our Black neighbors here in the City of Portland, and across the country, in calling for overdue change.
 We stand ready to take action in this movement for racial justice.

-Parks Board By-Laws
+Portland Parks & Recreation Board By-Laws

-The Portland Parks Board By-Laws (pdf) were first adopted February 5, 2003; and last revised September 19, 2013.
+The Portland Parks & Recreation Board By-Laws were first adopted in February 2003; and last revised October 13, 2020.

-Parks Board Ordinance
+Portland Parks & Recreation Board Ordinance

-The City of Portland Ordinance (pdf) creating the Parks Board on October 10, 2001.
+The City of Portland Ordinance No. 176002 created the Parks Board on October 10, 2001.